andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

   return { markdown };
 };

-export default function PostComponent() {
+export default function ArticleComponent() {
   const { markdown } = useLoaderData();
   // ...
 }
 ```

 Awesome!
-We are now able to read and fetch Markdown strings and load them into our route components using `useLoaderData`.
+We are now able to fetch Markdown files from a remote origin and load them into our route components!
 So how do we transform the Markdown string into HTML?

 <a href={https://twitter.com/tannerlinsley/status/1527752952768696320}></a>

 Parsing Markdown is not straightforward.
-Even the pros may struggle with it and it's quite a rabbit-hole.
+Even the pros of the industry sometimes struggle with it.
+It's quite a rabbit hole.

 ## Parsing Frontmatter